Haneke/Haneke/README.md

 * First-level memory cache using `NSCache`.
 * Second-level LRU disk cache using the file system.
+* Zero-config `UIImageView` category to use the cache, optimized for `UITableView` and `UICollectionView` cell reuse.
 * Asynchronous and synchronous image retrieval.
 * Background image resizing and file reading.
+* Custom image transformations before and after resizing.
 * Thread-safe.
 * Automatic cache eviction on memory warnings or disk capacity reached.
 * Preloading images from the disk cache into memory on startup.
-* Zero-config `UIImageView` category to use the cache, optimized for `UITableView` and `UICollectionView` cell reuse.

 ##Add Haneke to your project